OpenDreamKit/MathDataWorkshop/submission/MDH-submission-editorial.md

 5. **Dataset Deployment**: *D* and *H* are deployed on MDH and announced to the community.
-The raw submission *D/H/S*  is archived in a special repository on http://gl.mathhub.info for safekeeping and reference (we might actually use a pull requrest for this repository for the dataset preparation process --> to be discussed).
+The raw submission *D/H/S*  is archived in a special repository on http://gl.mathhub.info for safekeeping and reference (we might actually use a pull request for this repository for the dataset preparation process --> to be discussed).

 ## 5. (possibly) A Dataset Journal